xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 With an $LL(1)$ grammar, the ambiguity of whether or not to take an $\epsilon$-edge can be resolved by making $\epsilon$-transitions the default choice.

 Transition diagrams can be simplified, provided the sequence of grammar symbols along paths is preserved.
-We may also substitute the diagram for a nonterminal A in place of an edge labeled $A​$.
-The diagrams in Fig. 4.16(a) and (b) are equivalent: if we trace paths from $E​$ to an accepting state and substitute for $E’​$, then, in both sets of diagrams, the grammar symbols along the paths make up strings of the form $T + T + \dots  + T​$.
+We may also substitute the diagram for a nonterminal A in place of an edge labeled $A$.
+The diagrams in Fig. 4.16(a) and (b) are equivalent: if we trace paths from $E$ to an accepting state and substitute for $E’$, then, in both sets of diagrams, the grammar symbols along the paths make up strings of the form $T + T + \dots  + T$.
 The diagram in (b) can be obtained from (a) by transformations akin to those in Section 2.5.4, where we used tail-recursion removal and substitution of procedure bodies to optimize the procedure for a nonterminal.

 ![](images/figure4.16.png)